 Your appreciation and passion has dissipated with the repetitive ‘week in and week out’ of same old processes, politics, and protocols.

 Continuing professional development must be done, but most of it is outside your preferred area of practical expertise!

-You have to wear what’s expected of you, a uniform of sorts, whatever is prescribed – instead of whatever is 100% comfortable.
+You have to dress a certain way, a uniform of sorts, whatever is prescribed – instead of whatever's 100% comfortable.

-Commuting means more time away from your loved ones.
+Commuting means more time away from your loved ones too.